delrosariojerome12/LSTV-Exam/README.md

 ## Running the Application

-2. Place the entire folder of this code in the `htdocs` directory of your XAMPP installation folder (usually `C:\xampp\htdocs` on Windows).
+1. Place the entire folder of this code in the `htdocs` directory of your XAMPP installation folder (usually `C:\xampp\htdocs` on Windows).
-3. Start the PHP development server using XAMPP: run both Apache and MySQL services.
+2. Start the PHP development server using XAMPP: run both Apache and MySQL services.
-4. Start the React Vite development server in the `frontend` directory: `npm run dev`.
+3. Start the React Vite development server in the `frontend` directory: `npm run dev`.
-5. Open your web browser and access `http://localhost:3000` to use the application.
+4. Open your web browser and access `http://localhost:3000` to use the application.
-6. Use these credentials to access the system:
+5. Use these credentials to access the system:
    username: 'zero'
    password: '123'

 ## Note

-This project is for educational purposes and does not include a license.
+This project is for application for work  and does not include a license.
 Use it responsibly and adhere to all relevant laws and regulations.